-Gathering for worship is an integral part of life at College of the Ozarks; students worship the living God together on Sunday mornings at Williams Memorial Chapel.
-The chapel program is designed to help students develop a Biblical worldview and integrate their faith with classroom learning.
+Gathering for worship is an integral part of life at College of the Ozark as students worship together on Sunday mornings at Williams Memorial Chapel.
+Consequently, the chapel program is designed to help students develop a Biblical worldview and integrate their faith with classroom learning.

 Download Chapel sermons here.

 As an interdenominational school, the college affirms two basic, historical statements to describe the faith it hopes to foster.

 I believe in God, the Father almighty, Creator of heaven and earth, and in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried; he descended into hell; on the third day he rose again from the dead; he ascended into heaven, and is seated at the right hand of God the Father almighty; from there he will come to judge the living and the dead.
 I believe in the Holy Spirit, the holy universal Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen - Apostles' Creed